opensearch-project/.github/CONTRIBUTING.md

 You may type this line on your own when writing your commit messages.
 However, if your `user.name` and `user.email` are set in your `git config`, you can use `-s` or `--signoff` to add the `Signed-off-by` line to the end of the commit message automatically.

 Forgot to add DCO to a commit?
 Amend it with `git commit --amend -s`.

+### Troubleshooting Failed DCO Checks

+The DCO workflow app requires signatures on every commit that's part of a PR.

+If you've already signed all your commits and your PR still fails the DCO check, it's likely because the email address you signed the commit with doesn't match the one on your GitHub account.

+To fix:

+1. Go to [your GitHub email settings](https://github.com/settings/emails) and uncheck "Keep my email address private".
+2. Following the [GitHub documentation](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address#setting-your-commit-email-address-in-git), set your commit email address to your primary GitHub email address.

 ## License Headers